Cancel

 (62 reviews)

 "Where Mountains, Ice, and Ocean Meet"…read more Exploring this National Park was a nice addition to my trip to Alaska.
 I came here to do volunteer work.
 In the evenings, we mostly fished in the Kenai River.
 After finishing up our work, my group planned two fun days at the end of the week.
 One day we chartered a boat in Homer to Halibut fish and the other we visited Seward and got to see the Exit Glacier in Kenai Fjords National Park.
 Kenai Fjords National Park is massive.
 It is the fifth most-visited park in Alaska and is the closest national park to Anchorage.
 The park was established in 1980 and encompasses over 600,000 acres outside of the town of Seward.
 Snow and ice cover 50 percent of the park with the Harding Icefield stretching over 700 square miles.
-The park's headquarters and visitor center is located in Seward.
+The park's headquarters and visitor center are located in Seward.
 The nice thing about Kenai Fjords National Park is that it provides both leisurely and adventurous activities for visitors.
 Activities include kayaking, boat tours, camping, fishing, biking, hiking, cross-country skiing, dog sledding and mountaineering.
 Various companies offer tours that are guided by National Park Rangers.
 In addition to seeing the beautiful scenery up close, you can also see both land and marine wildlife.
 Seward is also a destination for cruise ships and provides passengers from the ships with tours of the park.
 Kenai Fjords National Park lies on the southeastern side of the Kenai Peninsula and can be reached from Seward.
 The most significant fjords include Aialik Bay, Harris Bay, McCarty Fjord and Nuka Bay.
 Most of the interior of the park is covered by the Harding Icefield.
 A cool thing for me was that I was doing work at an airport when I was here in Alaska.
 Because my work was volunteer, one of the pilots offered to take some of us up in a plane to see Alaska from above as an appreciation for the work that we were doing.
-We flew over the Harding Icefield and got to see how massive is it.
+We flew over the Harding Icefield and got to see how massive it was.
 It was such an awesome experience.
-Another way to see the Icefield up close is to hike on the Harding Icefield Trail.
+Another way to see the icefield up close is to hike on the Harding Icefield Trail.
 Kenai Fjords National Park is made up of three main areas - the Exit Glacier, Harding Icefield and the coastline.
 The Exit Glacier is the easiest section of the park to reach.
 I stopped by the visitor center in Seward first before seeing the glacier.
 It is a nice place to visit and to learn about the park.
 There are park rangers on hand to answer questions and a gift shop.
 We then headed over to the Exit Glacier.
 It is the only destination in Kenai Fjords National Park that is accessible by land.
 They have a small nature center that you can visit before heading out on the trail to the glacier.
-The Exit Glacier hike is the best way to see this this glacier up close.
-Sadly, it has shrunk considerably due to climate change.
+The Exit Glacier hike is the best way to see this glacier up close.
+Sadly, the glacier has shrunk considerably due to climate change.
 They have signs showing where the glacier once stood by year.
 Park scientists continue to monitor and record the glacier's accelerating recession.
 At some point, you won't be able to see the glacier anymore from the overlook trail.
 I really enjoyed my time visiting this park.
 Getting a chance to fly over the Harding Icefield was an amazing experience for me.
 Then checking out the Exit Glacier later in the week really made me appreciate how beautiful this park is.
 I hope someday I can return here and hike on Harding Icefield Trail to get up and close to it.

 One of the best parts of our June Alaska cruise occurred on the last day in Seward.
 We viewed…read moreparts of Kenai Fjords National Park from the water on a Major Marine boat trip.
 We saw the Holgate and Aialik glaciers, tons of wildlife (Orcas, sea otters, Stellar sea lions, harbor seals, puffins, and more).
 The finale was seeing the amazing rock formations in Porcupine Bay.
 Afterwards, we stopped by the Kenai Fjords National Park visitor center to learn more about the park.
 Wish we had more time for further exploration!